UNESCO Chair in Urban Landscape logo

 We advance knowledge through making and experimentation.
 By blending design, science, and art, we generate critical and imaginative responses to urban challenges, producing outcomes that are both scholarly and transformative for communities and institutions alike.

-Partnerships projects
+Partnership projects

 • AI & Cities

-Principal projects
+Core projects